-- Issue a command in response to the message, "Responding with a Command" - Issue a reply in response to the message, "Responding with a Reply" - Match codes in the message with codes defined in the automation policy, and, if a match occurs, pass an action keyword back to the calling automation procedure, "Responding with Code Matching" - Specify user data that will be stored in the ACF and can be retrieved from there by common routines to be used in your own automation procedures, "Creating User Specific Message Processing" on page 85.
+- Issue a command in response to the message, see "Responding with a - Issue a reply in response to the message, see "Responding with a Reply" - Match codes in the message with codes defined in the automation policy, and, if a match occurs, pass an action keyword back to the calling automation procedure, see "Responding with Code Matching" - Specify user data that will be stored in the ACF and can be retrieved from there by common routines to be used in your own automation procedures, see "Creating User Specific Message Processing" on page 89.

-For all four methods of message processing, you start with the Message Processing panel that you can invoke from both entry types as described in System Automation for OS/390 Defining Automation Policy.
+For all methods of message processing, you start with the Message/User Data Policy panel that you can invoke from both entry types as described in System Automation for OS/390 Defining Automation Policy.